snowch-notes/data-architecture/README.md

  - What are the core project risks and issues?

+# Functional Requirements

+More questions coming soon...

+ - Do you have hills, epics, user stories, or other functional requirements?
+ - Do you have user interface visualisations/mock-ups?

 # System Requirements

 This section lists the questions relating to the solution.